-Pearson Edexcel Level 3 Advanced GCE in German (9GN0/03)
+Pearson Edexcel Level 3 Advanced GCE in Russian (9RU0/03)

 Centre name: Centre number:

 Candidate name: Candidate number:

 Examination series:

-Research question/statement:
+Research question/statement

-This form must be submitted no later than three weeks in advance of the date of the assessment.
-Candidates are permitted to take a copy of this form into the assessment but they are not allowed to write additional notes on it.
+Candidates must submit this form to the teacher-examiner no later than three weeks in advance of the date of the assessment.
+Candidates are permitted to take a copy of this form into the assessment, but they are not allowed to write additional notes on it.

-Key findings of research: You must provide 6 to 10 findings in English
+Key findings of research: you must provide 6 to 10 findings in English.

 1 6

 2 7

 3 8

 4 9

 5 10

-List of sources: The following sources were used during the course of conducting the independent research (students must include at least two written sources, which students must refer to during their presentation in Task 2)
+List of sources: the following sources were used during the course of conducting the independent research (students must include at least two written sources, which they must refer to during their presentation in Task 2).